-It is the mission of the Office of Career Services to provide timely information, resources and advice on the internship experience to the students, faculty, and staff of Radford University.
-Career Services works with students, faculty, and staff in providing relevant information, resources and advice including: connecting with employers for the purpose of internship site development, subsequent promotion of developed sites to the students, faculty, and staff of the University, and continuous advisement on the application procedures for the internship experience.
+It is the mission of the Center for Career and Talent Development to provide timely information, resources and advice on the internship experience to the students, faculty, and staff of Radford University.
+The Center works with students, faculty, and staff in providing relevant information, resources and advice including: connecting with employers for the purpose of internship site development, subsequent promotion of developed sites to the students, faculty, and staff of the University, and continuous advisement on the application procedures for the internship experience.
 Students may do credit or non-credit internships.
-Whether the internship is for credit or non-credit, Radford University Career Services supports the National Association of Colleges and Employers (NACE) definition and criteria of an Internship.
+Whether the internship is for credit or non-credit, Radford University Center supports the National Association of Colleges and Employers (NACE) definition and criteria of an Internship.

 NACE recommends the following definition: